abgox/PSCompletions/README.md

         -   It can be customized by running `psc menu symbol SpaceTab <symbol>`
     -   🤔 : It means that after you apply it (option completion), you can press `Space` and `Tab` key to continue to get option completions. (e.g. `--verbose`)
         -   It can be customized by running `psc menu symbol OptionTab <symbol>`
-    -   😎 : It means that after you apply it (option completion), you can enter a string, then press `Space` and `Tab` key to continue to get the rest of option completions.
+    -   😎 : It means that after you apply it (option completion), you can press `Space` and enter a string, then press `Space` and `Tab` key to continue to get the rest of option completions.
         -   If the string has Spaces, Please use "" or '' to wrap it. e.g. 'test content'
         -   If there is also 😄, it means that there are some strings to complete, you can press `Space` and `Tab` key to continue to get command completions without entering a string.
         -   It can be customized by running `psc menu symbol WriteSpaceTab <symbol>`